 There are plenty of legendary bad business decisions: Blockbuster passing up the chance to buy Netflix and Kodak sitting on the digital camera just two that spring to mind.

 But there are also some legendary smart moves: "I'll have the merchandising rights in exchange for a smaller pay packet," said a certain George Lucas.

-1.Decide… on the right people to work with
+- Decide… on the right people to work with

+No company can work towards growth without good employees.
 Google's recruitment processes and incentives, for instance, are geared towards attracting and retaining the best available talent.
 Hammocks, arcade games and free ice-cream may not be your thing, but just like Google, your staff are vital to your company's growth, and just like Google, you want the best available talent.